Breadcrumb

 Summary of reconnaissance investigations at the Skunk Camp site, an alternative site for a future tailings storage facility (TSF).

-This technical memorandum has been prepared to summarize results of drilling and construction at hydrologic test well DHRES-14.
-DHRES-14 is located east of Devils Canyon, between the Devils Canyon Fault and JI Ranch Fault.
-The well was installed to characterize hydrogeologic conditions and provide a monitoring location in the Tertiary Whitetail Conglomerate and Precambrian Pinal Schist.
-Monitoring data obtained from DHRES-14 will be incorporated into the RCM hydrologic monitoring program.
+This technical memorandum was prepared to summarize results of drilling, construction, equipping, and testing at hydrologic test well DHRES-06.
+The well was installed to characterize hydrogeologic conditions in the deep groundwater system south of the South Boundary Fault and to provide a monitoring point for the deep groundwater system during dewatering of existing mine workings.
+Monitoring data obtained from DHRES-06 will be incorporated into the RCM hydrologic monitoring program.

-This technical memorandum has been prepared to summarize results of drilling, construction, and testing at hydrologic test wells HRES-16, HRES-17, and HRES-18.
-The wells were installed to characterize hydrogeologic conditions in the Apache Leap Tuff (ALT) on the east side of Devils Canyon near the JI Ranch Fault.
-HRES- 16 is a larger diameter well (nominal 8-inch) that was completed to provide a location for longterm aquifer testing in the ALT aquifer.
-Monitoring data obtained from HRES-16, HRES-17, and HRES-18 have been incorporated into the RCM hydrologic monitoring program.
+This technical memorandum was prepared to summarize results of drilling, construction, equipping, and testing at hydrologic test wells HRES-10 and HRES-11.
+The wells were installed to characterize hydrogeologic conditions in the Apache Leap Tuff (Tal) in the southeast extent of the Tal outcrop area near Mineral Creek.
+Monitoring data obtained from HRES-10 and HRES-11 will be incorporated into the RCM hydrologic monitoring program.

-This technical memorandum was prepared to summarize results of drilling, construction, and testing at hydrologic test well HRES-13.
-The well was installed to characterize hydrogeologic conditions and provide a monitoring location in the western part of the Apache Leap Tuff (ALT) aquifer.
-Monitoring data obtained from HRES-13 have been incorporated into the RCM hydrologic monitoring program.
+This technical memorandum was prepared to summarize results of drilling, construction, and testing at hydrologic test well DHRES-09.
+The well was installed to characterize hydrogeologic conditions in the deep groundwater system west of the Concentrator Fault and east of the Main Fault, and to provide a monitoring point for the deep groundwater system during on-going dewatering operations.
+Monitoring data obtained from DHRES-09 have been incorporated into the RCM hydrologic monitoring program.

 This technical memorandum has been prepared to summarize the results of drilling, construction, and testing at hydrologic test wells HRES-14 and HRES-15.
 The wells were installed to characterize hydrogeologic conditions in the Apache Leap Tuff on the east side of Devils Canyon, near the Devils Canyon Fault.
 Monitoring data obtained from HRES-14 and HRES-15 have been incorporated into the RCM hydrologic monitoring program.